 Who can participate?

 Howard County fourth and fifth grade students who attend a school that has a Teacher Advisor and is registered to take part in the challenge.
 School registration is voluntary.
 Interested teachers must submit an Intent to Participate Form.

-If you are a teacher from a private or home school association and are interested in participating, please contact Kelli Shimabukuro at 410.313.7763 or email@example.com
+If you are a teacher from a private or home school association or a Scout troop leader who is interested in participating, contact Kelli Shimabukuro at 410.313.7763 or email@example.com

 How do you participate?

 Teams must complete a task which changes annually.
 Teams will incorporate the use of a minimum of three different simple machines with the option of using all simple machines.
 Students will record their invention performing the task, and document in writing how they used science, technology, engineering, and math in developing their machine.
 Teams must submit the video and written document to be judged.
 Winners’ videos will be linked from HCLS’ web site.

 Participation in the challenge is not mandatory.
 It is each Howard County school’s decision whether or not to participate.

 What is the responsibility of a Teacher Advisor?